hidecode221b/U4Opt/README.md

 $$\epsilon={1 \over (1+1/M)}$$

 by [K. Halbach, Nucl.
 Instrum.
 Methods 187, 109 (1981)](https://doi.org/10.1016/0029-554X(81)90477-8) for a pure permanent magnet (PPM). $M$ represents the number of magnets in a priod, and $h$ the height of magnet.
-The higher order magnetic field appears upon M. The `effective magnetic field` or `K` can be evaluated in the Fourier transform of the field simulation in the Radia or in-situ measurement in magnet arrays.
+The higher order magnetic field appears upon $M$.
+The `effective magnetic field` or `K` can be evaluated in the Fourier transform of the field simulation in the Radia or in-situ measurement in magnet arrays.

 ### Preset